-My first restaurant job was working the dish pit at a small family restaurant outside of Dayton, OH.
-It was summer and I was 15 years old with no experience, a hand-written resume (my mother was a reference) and a work-permit.
+My first restaurant job was working the dish pit at a small family restaurant outside Dayton, OH.
+It was summer, and I was 15 years old with no experience, a handwritten resume (my mother was a reference), and a work permit.
 I was damn excited to get my first job (even if I only used the word “dang” at the time.)

 I thought about it carefully.
 “Yes?”

-“Great, start now” and he walked away, leaving me with the machine.
-I stood there for a moment wondering what was supposed to happen next.
-Wasn’t there going to be a handshake and some kind of motivational ‘work hard and you’ll be running this place’ kind of speech?
-The crash of a pile of dirty dishes in a black bus-tub answered that question.
+“Great, start now,” he said, walking away, leaving me with the machine.
+I stood there for a moment, wondering what was supposed to happen next.
+Wasn’t there going to be a handshake and some motivational, ‘Work hard, and you’ll be running this place’ speech?
+The crash of a pile of dirty dishes in a black bus tub answered that question.
 I settled in and got to work.

 By dinner rush I was getting pretty busy.
 The tubs came one after the other, crashing down on top of each other.
 I tried to make things move as smoothly as possible, rinsing the next rack as the machine did its job.
 The problem was I only had four racks, and ran out of room to rinse plates as soon as it got busy.
 I then tried to stage out the dirty plates, scraping them ahead of rinsing, but even this became too much to handle.
 The more weeded I got, the more dishes came.
 The bussers sensed my panic and started giving me bits of encouragement in broken english.